Homemade Energy Bars

 - 2 tablespoons coconut oil Add to list

-- 1 cup almond butter or other nut butter Add to list
+- 1 cup nut or seed butter Add to list

 In a bowl, combine oats, trail mix and salt.
-Over medium heat, place maple syrup, honey and barley malt syrup in a saucepan and bring to a low boil for 2 to 3 minutes.
+Over medium heat, place maple syrup and honey and in a saucepan and bring to a low boil for 2 to 3 minutes.
 Add oil and almond butter and heat until it is thoroughly mixed and is an even consistency.

 Stir wet mixture into dry ingredients and combine until evenly mixed.
 Press into an oiled 7 1/2- by 11-inch baking dish.
 Let cool, then flip out onto a cutting board and cut into 18 bars.

 Wrap in waxed paper or plastic wrap to keep the bars from drying out.

 For a more robust flavor, place oats on a baking sheet and toast in the oven at 325° F for about 15 minutes, or until they are golden brown.
 Nuts and seeds can be toasted in the same way for 6 to 7 minutes.

 Each bar: 250 cal, 15g fat (2.5g sat), 0mg chol, 70mg sodium, 27g carb, 3g fiber, 15g sugars, 6g protein